JonathonDavis/Awesome-Iguanas/README.md

 #### Technical Details:
 - This file will trigger a cron job at `3:00 AM GMT Daily` within the VM handling this Neo4J database
-- This file is set to run the update script `TestOSVGIT3.py` first then `update_tracking_timestamp.py`
+- This file is set to run the update script `TestOSVGIT3.py` first, then `update_tracking_timestamp.py`
   - `TestOSVGIT3.py` for updating purposes
-  - `update_tracking_timestamp.py` logging purposes
+  - `update_tracking_timestamp.py` for logging purposes
 - Error handling for missing file locations
 - Confirmation of completion when updates are completed to the console

-This shell script helps maintain the update structure of the scripts.
+This shell script helps maintain the updated structure of the scripts.

 ## FEATURES